Hydrocephalus in Newborn Babies

 Magnetic resonance imaging combines large magnets and radio waves to show detailed images of organs inside a baby’s body.

-Treatment Options for Hydrocephalus in Infants
+Treatment of Hydrocephalus in Infants

 There is currently no treatment for hydrocephalus during pregnancy.
 Instead, a baby will be monitored carefully for signs of distress while still in the womb.
 If problems are detected, early delivery may be required.